Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \subsection{Case 1. $\gamma = 0$}

-Having $\gamma = 0$ implies that $H$ can be obtained from a copy of $K_4$ through a sequence of standard steps and vertex-steps without missing edges.
-Consequently, as noted above, $H$ is $3$-degenerate and thus $K_5$-free.
+As noted above, in this case $H$ can be obtained from a copy of $K_4$ through a sequence of standard steps and vertex-steps without missing edges.
+In particular, by Observation~\ref{obs::unique-K4}, the only copies of $K_4$ in $H$ are induced by the sets $\{x_i, y_i, z_i, w_i\}$.
+Moreover, $H$ is $3$-degenerate and thus $K_5$-free.